vplesko/OrbLang/docs/pages/symbols.md

     sym (x:i64 (std.scanI32));
 ```

-We can omit the initialization, but then we have to specify the type.
+We can omit the initialization, but then we must specify the symbol's type.
 This will zero-initialize our symbol.

 ```
     sym i:i32  # i is 0